Numichi/reactive-logger/README.md

 ## Logging minimal usage

 There are two main categories: `Reactive` and `Coroutine`.
 You can use Reactive in Project Reactor (Java or Kotlin) code-based, Coroutine mainly in Kotlin Coroutine environment.
 There are also two main suffixes: `Logger` and `KLogger`.
 Where you used Logger that component use `org.slf4j.Logger` interface.
-Similar way, KLogger means that component use `mu.KLogger`.
+Similar way, KLogger means that component use `io.github.oshai.kotlinlogging.KLogger`.

 > **_NOTE:_** You can not use Coroutine in Java code.
 Recommend using just ReactorLogger in Java code-based projects.